giampaolo/psutil/docs/install.rst

       pip install --no-binary :all: psutil

-- If you want to clone psutil's Git repository and build / develop locally, first install `Git for Windows`_ and launch a Git Bash shell.
+- If you want to clone psutil's Git repository and build / develop locally, first install `Git for Windows`_ and GNU Make, then launch a Git Bash shell.
   This provides a Unix-like environment where ``make`` works.
 - Once inside Git Bash, you can run the usual ``make`` commands:

   .. code-block:: none